IBMa/equal-access/accessibility-checker/src/README.md

 ### async aChecker.close()

-Close puppeteer pages and other resources that may be used by accessibility-checker.
+Close [Puppeteer](https://www.npmjs.com/package/puppeteer) pages and other resources that may be used by accessibility-checker.

 ## Errors